 2. Manager-led reinforcement

-People leaders play a major role in driving behaviour change at scale.
+People leaders play a major role in driving behavior change at scale.

-They model behaviours, repeat cues, and close feedback loops.
+They model behaviors, repeat cues, and close feedback loops.

 Systems automate nudges, track signals, and reinforce habits over time.